bitstadium/HockeySDK-Unity-iOS/README.md

 #### Crash reporting / Feedback form / Update Manager not working

-If the project compiles just fine, but none of the features seem to work, please check the class *Classes/UI/UnityAppController+ViewHandling.mm*.
+If the project compiles just fine but none of the features seem to work, please check the class *Classes/UI/UnityAppController+ViewHandling.mm*.

 The last line of the method